Nextiva / Blog / Customer Experience

 Provide better insights

 Unified customer data provides deeper insights into your customers, allowing you to understand them better and provide more personalized experiences.
-With this valuable data, like customers’ purchase history, browsing habits, and previous interactions across your website, mobile app, and social media platforms, you can tailor marketing campaigns and personalize recommendations, driving higher engagement and conversion rates.
+With this valuable data, like customers’ purchase history, browsing habits, and previous interactions across your website, app, and social media platforms, you can tailor marketing campaigns and personalize recommendations, driving higher engagement and conversion rates.

 Enhance customer experience

+The ServiceNow and Dell Technology report also found that 62% of consumers turn away from retailers when they have unpleasant experiences.
+That makes delivering top notch customer experiences consistently even more important.
 For example, say a potential customer sees one of your products on Instagram and follows the link to your website, where they sign up for your email newsletter.
 You can automate an email reply that offers customers a discount code and links them directly to the product they were browsing.

-Drive repeat purchases and brand loyalty
+Drive repeat purchases and enhance brand loyalty

 The Challenges of Omnichannel E-commerce